 Please be aware that to meet immigration rules for students, you have to show that you have enough money to support yourself during your studies without needing to work.
 For comprehensive advice on working in the UK, please visit the UKCISA website: www.ukcisa.org.uk

 SOAS Careers Service

 SOAS works with the following educational representatives in Hong Kong.
 Contact them direct for further details.
-If you have any comments about these representatives please contact David Tumilty on email@example.com.
+If you have any comments about these representatives, or if you are a prospective agent looking to work with SOAS, please contact David Taylor-Tumilty on email@example.com.